-- · Loosen the hand knob under the footrest. - · Slide the handhold away from the vehicle.
-DO NOT remove the handhold from the vehicle. - Rotate the seat back and seat bottom toward the rear of the vehicle.
-The seat bottom board will rest in the two side frame pieces. - Make sure the handhold is adjusted so the hand knob can be tightened.
-DO NOT remove the handhold from the vehicle. - · Tighten the hand knob to secure the handhold in place.
+- · Remove any items from the seat. - Rotate the seat back and seat bottom toward the rear of the vehicle.
+The seat bottom board will rest in the two side frame pieces.

 To reduce the possibility of severe injury or death DO NOT carry passengers on the load deck.